Restrictions for CoPP

 set ratevalues displayed for some classes (even if you set the default rate for all classes).
 See the User-Configurable Aspects of CoPP and Example: Setting the Default Policer Rates for All CPU Queues topics in this chapter for more information.

 One or more CPU queues are part of each class-map.
 Where multiple CPU queues belong to one class-map, changing the policer rate of a class-map affects all CPU queues that belong to that class-map.
 Similarly, disabling the policer in a class-map disables all queues that belong to that class-map.
-See Table: System-Defined Values for CoPP for information about which CPU queues belong to each class-map.
+See Table 1 for information about which CPU queues belong to each class-map.

 The show run command does not display information about classes configured under